 Clinical trials are sometimes great options for patients with EGFR-positive lung cancer.
-If you are accepted into a clinical trial, you will be assigned to a treatment group.
-You will either receive an investigational drug or you will be randomized to receive the investigational drug or the best standard of care.
-The specifics of the clinical trial depend on whether you are in a first-in-human trial or a later phase trial.
+If you are accepted into a clinical trial, you will either receive an investigational drug or be randomized to receive the investigational drug or the best standard of care, depending on whether you are in a first-in-human trial or a later phase trial.
 (Best standard of care is the best treatment that physicians are offering patients with that cancer.)

-In addition, the care that is included in the clinical trial will be covered financially by the trial sponsor, and you may receive a new treatment that might become a best option for you.
-There may also be additional expenses that might not be covered by the trial sponsor, so please carefully read the Informed Consent agreement.
+In addition, the care that is included in the clinical trial will be covered financially by the trial sponsor.
+You may receive a new treatment that might become a best option for you.
+Also note that there may also be additional expenses that might not be covered by the trial sponsor.
+So please read the Informed Consent agreement carefully.
 Discuss any concerns with a trial coordinator prior to making your decision.

 How can I find a Clinical Trial?